Logo

 Winston Churchill ended a second strike, in June 1918, by threatening to conscript strikers into the army.

-Winston Churchill was returned as MP for Dundee and, although the Conservatives won a majority, Lloyd George was retained as Prime Minister.
+Winston Churchill was returned as MP for Dundee and, though the Conservatives won a majority, Lloyd George was retained as prime minister.

-Winston Churchill was responsible for demobilising the British Army, although he convinced Lloyd George to keep a million men conscripted for the British Army of the Rhine.
+Winston Churchill was responsible for demobilising the army, though he convinced Lloyd George to keep a million men conscripted for the British Army of the Rhine.

-Winston Churchill was an outspoken opponent of Vladimir Lenin's new Communist Party government in Russia.
+Winston Churchill was outspoken against Vladimir Lenin's Communist Party government in Russia.

-Winston Churchill initially supported the use of British troops to assist the anti-Communist White forces in the Russian Civil War, but soon recognised the desire of the British people to bring them home.
+Winston Churchill initially supported using British troops to assist the anti-Communist White forces in the Russian Civil War, but soon recognised the people's desire to bring them home.

 Winston Churchill became Secretary of State for the Colonies in February 1921.

-Marigold's death devastated her parents and Winston Churchill was haunted by the tragedy for the rest of his life.
+Winston Churchill was haunted by Marigold's death for the rest of his life.

 Winston Churchill was involved in negotiations with Sinn Fein leaders and helped draft the Anglo-Irish Treaty.

-Winston Churchill travelled to Mandatory Palestine where, as a supporter of Zionism, he refused an Arab Palestinian petition to prohibit Jewish migration to Palestine.
+Winston Churchill travelled to Mandatory Palestine where, as a supporter of Zionism, he refused an Arab Palestinian petition to prohibit Jewish migration.

-Winston Churchill did allow some temporary restrictions following the 1921 Jaffa riots.
+Winston Churchill did allow temporary restrictions following the Jaffa riots.

 Winston Churchill spent much of the next six months at the Villa Reve d'Or near Cannes, where he devoted himself to painting and writing his memoirs.